saschadiercks/design-system-with-11ty/src/eleventy/pages/4-elements/section/description.md

-Use a section, when you want your content/article to be sliced into several topics.
+We can use a section to slice our content/article into several topics.